Sravanimutluri/gitpractice/k8s/k8s.md

 ### 1. What is Kubernetes?
 * Kubernetes is an open-source container orchestration tool or system that is used to automate tasks such as the management, monitoring, scaling, and deployment of containerized applications.
 ### 2. What process runs on Kubernetes Master Node?
 The Kube-api server process runs on the master node and serves to scale the deployment of more instances.
 ### 3. What is culterip?
 * Each service gets a ip address and this is virtual ip which helps in forwarding traffic to one of the pod based on labels.
 This ip is called as cluster ip.
+### 4. What are CRDs in k8s?
+* Custom resources definition (CRD) is a powerful feature introduced in Kubernetes 1.7 which enables users to add their own/custom objects to the Kubernetes cluster and use it like any other native Kubernetes objects.